FreeYourSoul/FyS/doc/README.md

 # Documentation

-Developper documentation, can be used as "spec" but not fully defined.
+Developer documentation, can be used as "spec" but not fully defined.

 * [Service Documentation](services/README.md)
     * [Arena : Battle system explanations](services/Arena_BattleSystem.md#arena)